 Luis Alberto Ambroggio Award

-The Latino Studies Program will offer three Luis Alberto Ambroggio Awards to undergraduate students in the Latino Studies Program.
+The Latino Studies Program will offer multiple Luis Alberto Ambroggio Awards to IUPUI undergraduate students in the Latino Studies Program.
 Students should have a minimum GPA of 2.8 on a 4.0 scale.
 Preference will be given to underrepresented students.
-Selection will be based on applicant’s academic record, essay on the reasons the Latino Studies Program will positively impact his/ her academic and professional goals, letter of recommendation from a faculty member.
+Selection will be based on applicant's academic record, essay on the reasons the Latino Studies Program will positively impact his/ her academic and professional goals, letter of recommendation from a faculty member.